gohugoio/hugo/docs/content/content/archetypes.md

 +++
 ```

-You can always add non-typical front-matter to any piece of content, but since it takes extra work to develop a theme that handles unique metadata, consistency is simpler.
+You can always add non-typical front matter to any piece of content, but since it takes extra work to develop a theme that handles unique metadata, consistency is simpler.

-With this in mind, Hugo has a convenient feature known as *archetypes* that allows users to define default front-matter for new pieces of content.
+With this in mind, Hugo has a convenient feature known as *archetypes* that allows users to define default front matter for new pieces of content.

 By using archetypes, we can:

 1. **Save time**.
-Stop writing the same front-matter over and over again.
+Stop writing the same front matter over and over again.
 2. **Avoid errors**.
 Reduce the odds of typos, improperly formatted syntax, and other simple mistakes.
 3. **Focus on more important things**.
 Avoid having to remember all of the fields that need to be associated with each piece of content.
-(This is particularly important for larger projects with complex front-matter and a variety of content types.)
+(This is particularly important for larger projects with complex front matter and a variety of content types.)

 Let's explore how they work.